rysavy-ondrej/ethanol/Docs/DataSources/Hostify-Annotations.md

 Columns:

 * id: An integer column that represents the unique identifier of each domain name record in the table.
 This column is the primary key of the table.
-* value: A string column that represents the domain name with a maximum length of 50 characters.
+* value: A string column that represents the domain name.
 * shared: An integer column that indicates whether the domain name is shared among multiple applications.
 * app_id: An integer column that represents the unique identifier of the application associated with the domain name.
 * dns_domain: A boolean column that indicates whether the domain name is valid for matching names in DNS resolutions.
 * tls_sni: A boolean column that indicates whether the domain name is valid for matching the SNI information.
 * tls_subject: A boolean column that indicates whether the domain name is valid for matching TLS Subject information.

+Table `hostify_ioa_urls` stores infromation related to HTTP URL requests related to application communication activities.
+The information can be obtained by monitoring HTTP communication of application processes.

 ```sql
 CREATE TABLE hostify_ioa_urls (